 All incoming students are placed within one of four Residential Commons.
-Each commons is a community within which students live for their first two years and with which they can continue to affiliate throughout their last two years on campus.
+Each commons is a living-learning community within which students live for their first two years and with which they can continue to affiliate throughout their last two years on campus.
+The commons build community and belonging through shared curricular and co-curricular learning opportunities, overseen by the Director of the Residential Commons Program.